U.S. News Rankings

 Paying for School

-At Louisiana College, the average need-based scholarship or grant award is $4,547.
+At Louisiana College, 69 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $8,848.

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.